This post may contain affiliate links. Please see my disclosure policy for details.

 You will finish your tour at the Green Dragon Inn and if you visit in winter it will have a lovely roaring fire to greet you!

-You can try a selection of Hobbit Ales and ciders which are complimentary in the price of your ticket.
+You can try a selection of Hobbit Ales and ciders which are complimentary at the price of your ticket.

 I highly recommend their scrummy steak and ale pie, if you want some second breakfast!
 This does come at an extra cost but it’s so worth it.